Laura Fuentes

 Make the batter:

-• In a large bowl, sift together the flour, baking powder, salt, and sugar.
-Make a well in the middle and pour in the milk, egg, butter, and vanilla extract (if using it to add flavor).
-Break up the egg first with a fork, and then begin to combine the flour, working from the outside of the bowl in, until just combined and mostly smooth.
+• In a large bowl, combine the flour, baking powder, salt, and sugar.
+Move the ingredients to the sides to make a well in the middle.
+Pour in the milk, egg, melted butter, and vanilla extract.
+Use a fork to whisk the egg first then mix it with the other liquid ingredients and then mix from the outside of the bowl in, to combine everything into a thick batter.

 Cook the pancakes: